 Pu ZHANG (张谱)

-Social Sensing | AI & Society | Digital Governance
+Social Sensing | AI & Society | Explainable Spatial Analytics

 Pu Zhang is a PhD researcher at The Hong Kong University of Science and Technology (Guangzhou), advised by Chair Prof. Pan HUI and Prof. Na JIANG.